12 Types of Tenses with Examples

 • Mrs. Florida participated in the competition last month.

-Let us see the different forms of Past Indefinite Tense in English grammar:
+Let us see the different forms of the Past Indefinite Tense in English grammar:

 AffirmativeInterrogativeNegative